Introduction

 If you’re troubleshooting the same Zoom problems repeatedly, the root cause might not be technical at all.

-- Free plan limitations: The 40-minute cap on group calls and the lack of admin controls create friction for business use
+The 40-minute cap on group calls and the lack of admin controls create friction for business use.

 Frequent disruptions during client-facing or professional meetings affect credibility and productivity.
 A properly licensed and configured Zoom setup eliminates most recurring issues before they happen.